Xextan/vlabuk/readme.md

 # vlabuk

-i was going to make a why do they call it oven joke but then realized that would be stupid ~evie

 ## Guide to editing `words.json`

-Sonkap is free to edit this, or ask me (evie).
-I'll only edit it to move stuff out of the spreadsheet & for cleanup.
-Everyone else please go through #submit-a-word in Discord.

 **Before committing** changes to the JSON please
 - ensure nothing is empty (regex-search `[^\\]""|\[\]`)